rhiever/reddit-analysis/README.md

     word_freqs YOUR-USERNAME /u/REDDITOR

-where `YOUR-USERNAME` is your reddit username and `SUBREDDIT` / `REDDITOR` is the subreddit / redditor you want to make the word cloud for.
+where `YOUR-USERNAME` is your reddit username and `SUBREDDIT` / `REDDITOR` is the subreddit / redditor you want to make the MUW cloud for.
 You must provide *both* arguments for the script to work properly.

 Once the script completes, it will create a file called `SUBREDDIT.csv` (or